AAP, Cong leaders discuss seat sharing for Lok Sabha polls | Politics

 - India

 ''We discussed everything under the Sun.
-We have very good chemistry... we shared everything that we believed would make our bond stronger.
-It was a wonderful meeting and we went much further than our expectations,'' he told reporters after the meeting.
+We have very good chemistry, we open-heartedly shared everything that we believed would make our bonds stronger.
+It was a wonderful meeting and I believe we went much further than our expectations,'' he told reporters after the meeting.

+Asked when the seat-sharing would be finalised, he said, ''I hope very soon because we are tied up with so many of our colleagues tomorrow.
+As soon as we have the next meeting, we will be able to firm up certain proposals and bring them before our leadership.
+Whatever we do, we will do it together.''
+Echoing similar views, Chadha said that the talks were progressing well. ''The discussion on alliance is going on very well, but ball-by-ball commentary cannot be done on alliance talks,'' he told reporters.

+Khurshid said, ''A long story takes time to tell.
+It was a beautiful story that we told each other, we shared and added to that story.
+It was a very satisfying and a very wonderful experience.
+Seat sharing is a very specific thing which comes on the agenda.'' ''We want this alliance to be strengthened for the future of this country,'' he noted, adding that till their decision is not finalised they would not discuss it in public.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)